pingbird/flutter-recipes/docs/packages/index.md

 ## boxy

-This library provides several widgets and utilities that enable you to create advanced layouts without in-depth knowledge of the framework and minimal boilerplate.

 [pub.dev](https://pub.dev/packages/boxy){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [github](https://github.com/PixelToast/flutter-boxy){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

+This library provides several widgets and utilities that enable you to create advanced layouts without in-depth knowledge of the framework and minimal boilerplate.

 ## async_builder

+[pub.dev](https://pub.dev/packages/async_builder){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[github](https://github.com/PixelToast/async_builder){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 This package provides `AsyncBuilder`, a widget similar to `StreamBuilder` / `FutureBuilder` which is designed to reduce boilerplate and improve error handling.

 It also provides `InitBuilder`, which makes it easier to start async tasks safely.

-[pub.dev](https://pub.dev/packages/async_builder){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
-[github](https://github.com/PixelToast/async_builder){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ## spa

+[pub.dev](https://pub.dev/packages/spa){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[github](https://github.com/PixelToast/dart-spa){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 This is a Dart implementation of the Solar Position Algorithm (SPA) by Ibrahim Reda and Afshin Andreas which is used by the U.S. government for radiology and energy purposes.
 See the paper here: